 - All employees, including part-time, temporary and seasonal employees.

-- Employees accrue 1 hour of paid sick leave for every 30 hours worked, beginning the later of the law’s effective date or commencement of employment, up to 64 hours per year.
+- Employees accrue 1 hour of paid sick leave for every 30 hours worked, beginning the later of the law’s effective date or commencement of employment.

-- Employers may frontload the full 64-hour allotment of sick leave on January 1 of each year; employees hired after January 1 are entitled to a prorated amount.
+- Employers may frontload 64-hours of sick leave on January 1 of each year; employees hired after January 1 are entitled to a prorated amount.

 - Paid sick leave carries over from one year to the next (future regulations may clarify whether this will also apply to frontloaded time).

 - Payout of accrued but unused leave is not required upon separation of employment.
 Employees rehired within 12 months of termination are entitled to reinstatement of previously accrued time.

 - Employers are not required to provide additional leave if they have a policy that provides paid leave in an amount equivalent to, and that may be used for the same reasons as, the Act’s requirements.

 - The diagnosis, care or treatment of the worker’s or a covered family member’s illness or injury, including preventive care;

 - Meetings at the employee’s child’s school or place of care related to the child’s health or disability;